Ryan Coll

-Ryan Coll (born February 21, 2001) is an American professional football tackle for the St. Louis Battlehawks of the United Football League (UFL).
+Ryan Coll (born February 21, 2001) is an American professional football tackle.
 He played college football for the Richmond Spiders.

 Early life

 Coll was a defensive lineman and tight end at Battlefield High School, where he earned first-team all-state honors as a senior.
 He was recruited to Richmond as an offensive lineman.

 College career

 Coll majored in rhetoric and communications at the University of Richmond.
 As a freshman in 2019 at Richmond, Coll played in twelve games, primarily at tight end.
 His 2020 season ended in an injury after one game.
 He started in six games in 2021.
 In 2022 he started in all thirteen games, earning second-team FCS All-American and first-team All-CAA honors.
 He again started all thirteen games in 2023, and was named to the third-team FCS All-American team as well as another first-team All-CAA nomination.